dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 !!!
 Note:
     The exact value for `resturl` will again be different for you because it's based on the `route`/IP address on your system.

-The *Provisioner* is the module in OpenShift/Kubernetes that can talk to the CNS API service: *heketi*.
-The parameters supplied tell the *Provisioner* the URL of the API as well as the `admin` users (defined in `restuser`) password in the form of an OpenShift `secret` (base64'd hash of the password).
+The *Provisioner* is a module in OpenShift/Kubernetes that can talk to the CNS API service: *heketi*.
+The parameters supplied in the `StorageClass` tell the *Provisioner* the URL of the API as well as the `admin` users (defined in `restuser`) password in the form of an OpenShift `secret` (`base64`'d hash of the password).
+The *Provisioner* is not an entity directly accessible to users.

 ---